 Is Your Team Seeing the Opportunity Too Late to Act on It?

 This is the hardest one to admit out loud.
-Your team sees the market shift, writes a strategy doc about it, and by the time anyone ships anything, the window has closed.
-According to Bessemer Venture Partners’ State of the Cloud research, the gap between market-leading and middle-of-pack cloud businesses is almost entirely a function of execution velocity, not idea quality.
+Your team sees the market shift, writes a strategy doc about it, and by the time anything ships, the window has closed.
+According to Bessemer Venture Partners’ State of the Cloud research, the gap between market-leading and middle-of-pack cloud businesses is mostly a function of execution velocity, not idea quality.
 Everyone sees the same opportunities.
 The fast team ships.

 What to investigate.
 Track the last five “we should do this” moments in the company.
 How long did it take from the insight to a shipped test?
 If the answer is measured in quarters, you have an execution problem, not an ideas problem.
 Look at where the time actually went.
 Usually it is decision-making layers, cross-team dependencies, and architecture that makes any change expensive.